 You must obtain a permit for all trees on a one-acre or greater lot, and for all specimen trees, which are trees over 27″ in diameter.

 A permit must be obtained for the removal of any tree.
 If the canopy coverage is pruned more than 35%, additional planting is necessary.
-Contact Michael Barnett to notify him of your intentions.
+Contact Sandra Dewitt (770-206-1568) to notify her of your intentions.
 In the case of fallen trees or hazardous trees an attached photo may be acceptable to begin work.

 Email Michael at: SDeWitt@SandySpringsga.gov